Go Back

 For the Garnish

-• Edible Gold Foil/Dried Rose Petals Optional decorative touches
+• Edible Gold Foil/Dried Rose Petals Optional decorative touches.

 Equipment